-Bran Nue Dae has been a Australia during the 1960s, long time coming.
+Bran Nue Dae has been a Australia during the 1960s, growing up black in white long time coming.
 What began morphed later into a popular life as songs written by stage musical that toured Aboriginal musicians about Australia in the 1990s, delighting audiences with its boisterous energy and humour.